GrantStreetGroup/Email-SendGrid-V3/README.md

 ### $self->subject($subject);

 Sets the subject of the message.
-Required, but can be overriden at the message personalization level.
+Required, but can be overridden at the message personalization level.

 ### $self->reply\_to($email, $name);